pstolarz/sprops/README.md

 The library API consists of small but powerful set of C functions for read/write access of configuration file elements (properties/scopes).
-There is possible to access an element located inside a specific scope when its location (expressed by path) is known OR to discover a configuration file structure by iterating over its elements located in some scope (or the global scope).
+There is possible to access an element located inside a specific scope when its location (expressed by a path) is known, or to discover a configuration file structure by iterating over its elements located in some scope (or the global scope).

 The library provides unique functionality to parse only a specific scope (block